DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-09-12-supporting-providers-to-submit-data-directly-to-register.md

 ---
 title: Supporting providers to submit data directly to Register
-description: We implemented an API and CSV upload feature to allow HEI providers to submit data directly to the Register of trainee teachers.
+description: We implemented an API and CSV upload feature to allow HEI providers to submit data directly to the Register of trainee teachers
 date: 2025-09-12
 tags:
   - trainees